vstinner/unicode_book/definitions.rst

 to :ref:`ASCII <ascii>` is called an "ASCII encoded string", or simply an "ASCII string".

-The character range supported by a byte string depends on its encoding, because an encoding is associated to a charset.
+The :ref:`character range <charset>` supported by a byte string depends on its encoding, because an encoding is associated to a :ref:`charset <charset>`.
 For example, an ASCII string can only store characters in the range U+0000—U+007F.

 The encoding is not stored explicitly in a byte string.
 If the encoding is not documented or attached to the byte string, :ref:`the encoding have to be